sdabney5/PAGERAVEN/README.md

 # PAGE RAVEN
-Text Restrictions: NEVERMORE
+## Text Restrictions: NEVERMORE

-- # Page Raven
 ### Overview:
-Page Raven is a tool designed to help users capture screenshots of a specified region on their screen and save them as PDF or TXT files.
-This is particularly useful for users who own a text but face restrictions like DRM.
+Page Raven is a tool I designed to easily capture screenshots of etext pages and save them as PDF or TXT files.
+This is particularly useful if you own a text but face restrictions like DRM.
 Page Raven provides a quick and easy way to get around these restrictions and preserve your content.
+Basically, it flips through text pages in (pretty much) any app for reading electronic text, it screenshots each page (you specify the screenshot area with a rectangle tool), and saves it to a folder on your computer.

 ### Usage
 To use Page Raven, you have two options: download and run the standalone executable or run the Python script if you prefer.